 They do so by simplifying operations and products, and increasing dexterity to change the way they work, access resources and enter markets around the world.
 Compared to other CEOs, dexterous leaders expect 20 percent more future revenue to come from new sources.
 54 percent of CEOs from top performing companies indicated they are learning to respond swiftly with new ideas to address the deep changes affecting their organizations.

 As a practitioner in the world of business creativity and innovation over the past twenty years, I am heartened by this encouraging news.
-We’ve all been tracking the success of innovators at companies like Google and Apple, and now it looks like a second wave of creativity and innovation is penetrating C-level leadership as more traditional organizations adopt Web 2.0 practices.
+We’ve all been tracking the success of innovators at companies like Google and Apple, and now it looks like a second wave of creativity and innovation is penetrating C-level leadership.
 We truly have entered the Age of Creativity.